streamshub/flink-sql-examples/ha-example/minio-install/README.md

    kubectl -n flink apply -f minio.yaml
    ```
    This will create the minio deployment and service for the minio API endpoint (that Flink will use to store state).
-1. Expose the minio WebUI:
+1. We need to create a storage bucket within minio.
+We could do this by exposing the minio-api service and using the [minio CLI client](https://min.io/docs/minio/linux/reference/minio-mc.html).
+However, for convenience, we will use the minio web UI.
+To do this, we need to expose the web UI's port on the minio deployment:
    ```shell
    kubectl -n flink expose deployment minio --name=minio-ui --type=NodePort --port=9090
    ```
+   Depending on how you Kubernetes cluster is set up, you may need to use a different service type (like LoadBalancer) or use an Ingress resource to expose the WebUI.
+NodePort should be sufficient for local testing with minikube.
 1. Get the WebUI address.
 If you are using minikube, you can use the following command to get the address:
    ```shell
    minikube service -n flink minio-ui --url
    ```
-   or you can find the assigned nodeport via:
+   or you can find the assigned NodePort via:
    ```shell
    kubectl -n flink get service minio --output='jsonpath="{.spec.ports[0].nodePort}"'
    ```